Abbalagere

 Abbalagere is a village of the Shimoga taluk of Shimoga district in Karnataka, India.

 Economy

 The economy of Abbalagere consists primarily of agriculture.
 Farmers in this area grow areca nut, plantation crops, paddy, and maize.
 Many villagers commute daily to the nearby city of Shimoga.

 Abbalagere was once known for tobacco production.
 The Central Tobacco market yard has been operated in the village for many years.
 However, in 2006-2007, former Prime Minister and Member of Parliament of Hassan, H. D. Deve Gowda (a member of the Central Tobacco board) shifted the market to his district Hassan (Ramanathapuram).
 After the relocation, all farmers residing in Shimoga taluk, Chikmagalur, and Davangere left the tobacco industry.

 Location

 Abbalagere is located along the Shimoga-Hanagal State Highway, which passes through Savalunga and Shikaripura.
 Shimoga is situated approximately seven kilometres from Abbalagere.

 The Naval KSSCA Cricket Stadium is near Abbalagere village.
-ESSAR PETROL Bunk working at abbalagere serves 24*7 basis.
-Government Employes association layout constructed.
+The Essar petrol bunk at Abbalagere serves on a 24/7 basis.